geongeorge/IGBro-Docs/install/README.md

             ```
         -	Scroll down and edit the site name
         -	Add License Code from user accounts section/products in IGBro website.
+        -	After you add a game in the IGBro admin panel, you'll get a game ID. add that here.
+Note Game ID is **not** the same as serial number(SL.no)

     -	`application/config/database.php`
         ```php